dudenoob34/dude-zone/README.md

 Q: Can I add something to this list?

-A: Yes.
-If you would like to add something to the list, create an issue detailing what game you want to be added with a link to the game itself.
+A: Yes, If you would like to add something to the list, create an issue detailing what game you want to be added with a link to the game itself.

 Q: Can games that are not browser-based be added to this list?